Providence snaps South Dakota State's streak at 21 in NCAA

 Al Durham had 13 points, eight rebounds and six assists and Jared Bynum made three big free throws with 29.9 seconds left as Providence snapped the longest winning streak in the country by beating South Dakota State 66-57 Thursday in the first round of the NCAA Tournament.

-The fourth-seeded Friars (26-5) advanced to face Iowa or Richmond in the Midwest Region on Saturday.
+The fourth-seeded Friars (26-5) advanced to face Richmond in the Midwest Region on Saturday.

 “If luck is the narrative that continues to keep us connected and winning, we’ll take it,” said Cooley, who is in his 11th season at Providence.